Data Integration Via Analysis of Subspaces (DIVAS): Methodology

 \subsubsection{Signal Extraction for Synthetic Data}

 The results of signal space extraction on the synthetic data example from Figure~\ref{3blocktruth} are shown in Figure~\ref{toyexamplestep1}.
 Each heatmap shows the estimated signal matrix $\hat{\Ab}$ for the respective data block.
 The denoising of each data block appears to have been successful when comparing the visual impression of these heatmaps to the original data matrices shown in the first column of Figure~\ref{3blocktruth}.
 The signal rank is correctly chosen as 3 for all three blocks.
-In this case, angle-based rank filtering didn't further reduce the rank beyond the value determined from eigenvalue-based rank selection.
+In this case, with a generally high signal-to-noise ratio, angle-based rank filtering didn't further reduce the rank beyond the value determined from eigenvalue-based rank selection.

 Since we know the true signal object and trait subspaces for the synthetic data example, we can compare the estimated perturbation angle bounds to the actual angles between estimated and true signal subspaces to check the performance of the bounds.
 Tables~\ref{tbl:traittruthangles} and \ref{tbl:objecttruthangles} display the perturbation angle bounds and angles between the true and estimated signal subspaces in trait space and object space respectively.
 The calculated bounds exceed the true angles in all cases, so the true basis directions all lie within the cones of feasibility defined by the bounds.
 Since the bounds are calculated as uniform 95\% bounds, we'd expect to not cover the truth about 1 in 20 times, and the performance of the bounds in this case aligns with that expectation.